 What was most satisfying or unsatisfying?
 Comments about the repertoire or overall performance "The theme and the musical selections were incredibly thoughtful and relevant."
-"I was moved particularly by the strong theme of social justice and the participation youth choral group."
-Comments about the performers individually or as a unit Comments about the venue/setting "The seats were especially uncomfortable and it was very difficult to see over peoply Your choice of venue was poor."
+"I was moved particularly by the strong theme of social justice and the participate youth choral group."
+Comments about the performers individually or as a unit "Loved hearing male voices.
+It was a very big sound."
+"The sound of the organ with the orchestra and chorus-when I closed my eyes I n Lutheran Church of my childhood."
+Comments about the venue/setting "The seats were especially uncomfortable and it was very difficult to see over peop Your choice of venue was poor."
 "Too hot in the balcony."
-Comments about the audience 'Loved joining hands and singing We Shall Overcome' 'There are always a couple of parents who think that their 2 year-olds belong at Comments about operations or logistics "The lack of parking on site made it more complicated to get to the concert hall."
-6% Comments about contextualization efforts "The awards part of the program was too long.
+Comments about the audience "Loved joining hands and singing We Shall Overcome" "There are always a couple of parents who think that their 2 year-olds belong at Comments about operations or logistics "The lack of parking on site made it more complicated to get to the concert hall."
+Comments about contextualization efforts "The awards part of the program was too long.
 Awkward and long winded."
-"Pre-curtain speech was mercifully short (please consider omitting them entirely)" 5% Comments about the conductor "The love between the directors.
+"Pre-curtain speech was mercifully short (please consider omitting them entirely)" Comments about the conductor "The love between the directors.
 They obviously loved collaborating."
-4%